Sharing data

 3. Any services that are started for that dataset will be available to anybody on the web.
 This includes SPARQL, Text Search, and Linked Data Fragments.

-Adding metadata to your datasets is important.
+Adding metadata for your datasets is important.
 This makes it easier to find your dataset later and also allows search engines and social media applications to understand your dataset.

-The dataset settings page allows the following metadata to be entered:
+The "Update dataset profile" pane allows the following metadata to be configured:

 Within the TriplyDB instance your dataset is now more findable for users.
 Whenever a user searches on one of the topics of your dataset, or types in a word that is present in the description of your dataset, the dataset will be shown as a search result.
-The metadata will allow TriplyDB to give a better impression of your dataset when a user visits:
+The metadata will allow TriplyDB to give a better impression of your dataset when a user visits.
+Figure 3 shows the dataset homepage of a dataset for which metadata has been configured.

 Search engines and social media applications can recognize the metadata that is entered for datasets in TriplyDB.
-The following screenshot shows the widget created by the Slack chat application upon entering a link to the dataset.
-Notice that the chat application understands metadata properties like title, description, and image.
+Figure 4 shows an example of a Social Media widget in the Slack chat application.
+Such widgets are automatically generated upon entering the link to a public dataset in TriplyDB.
+The chat application in Figure 4 understands the metadata properties: title, description, and image.
+Different Social Media applications may make use of different metadata properties.

 Starting services